CindyLiu77/Large-Margin-Deep-Networks-for-Robust-Classification/README.md

     --noisy-labels 0.3
 ```

+### UMAP/TSNE

+To generate UMAP/tSNE plots, use the visualize.py file, with the `.pth` file for the model argument, the `--method` flag to designate between umap and tsne, and the `--num-samples` flag to choose how many :

+`python -m training.visualize --models checkpoints/mnist_model_margin.pth --method umap --num-samples 1000`

+Note: the mnist dataset has ~10,000 samples

 ## Adversarial Robustness Testing

+**WORK IN PROGRESS

 To evaluate a model's robustness to adversarial examples, you can use the adversarial utilities: